Orcas are marine mammals with intricate social hierarchies, profound emotional ties, and astounding intelligence.

 Pack Orcas that live in the ice hunt for seals in the pack ice found all around the Antarctic continent.

-They are famous for their cooperative wave-washing hunting style, in which they use their bodies and tails to produce waves to wash seals off of ice floes, which they then hunt.
+They are famous for their cooperative wave-washing hunting style, using their bodies and tails to produce waves to wash seals off ice floes, which they then hunt.

-Because of the diatoms, a type of algae that live on their skin, Pack ice orcas can have a brownish or yellowish appearance, and they have a lighter color cape.
+Because of the diatoms, a type of algae that lives on their skin, Pack ice orcas can have a brownish or yellowish appearance and a lighter cape.

 6. Ross Sea Orca